pnp/cli-microsoft365/docs/manual/docs/cmd/graph/schemaextension/schemaextension-add.md

 `--help`|output usage information
-`-i, --id <id>`|The unique identifier for the schema extension definition `-d, --description [description]`|Description of the schema extension `-o, --owner <owner>`|The Id of the Azure AD application that is the owner of the schema extension `-t, --targetTypes <types>`|Comma-separated list of Microsoft Graph resource types the schema extension targets `-p, --properties`|The collection of property names and types that make up the schema extension definition formatted as a JSON string
+`-i, --id <id>`|The unique identifier for the schema extension definition `-d, --description [description]`|Description of the schema extension `--owner <owner>`|The Id of the Azure AD application that is the owner of the schema extension `-t, --targetTypes <types>`|Comma-separated list of Microsoft Graph resource types the schema extension targets `-p, --properties`|The collection of property names and types that make up the schema extension definition formatted as a JSON string
 `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

 !!! important
     Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks